Non-Archimedean Analogue of Chase's Lemma: Introduction

-\vs P.\ Schneider and J.\ Teitelbaum extended Schikhof duality to a duality of Banach $k$-linear representations of a profinite group $G$ and compact flat Hausdorff linear topological $O_k[[G]]$-modules for the case where $k$ is a local field with $\ch(k) = 0$, which we call {\it Schneider--Teitelbaum duality}, in \cite{ST02} Theorem 2.3.
-We extended Schikhof duality to dualities of several classes of locally convex spaces in \cite{Mih21-1} Theorem 3.6, Theorem3.20, and Theorem 3.32, and to a duality of specific symmetric monoidal categories in \cite{Mih21-1} Theorem 2.2 to obtain a duality between Abelian groups and rigid analytic Abelian groups as a non-Archimedean analogue of Pontryagin duality in \cite{Mih21-1} Theorem 3.5 and Theorem 3.16.
-We also extended Schneider--Teitelbaum duality to a unitarisable Banach $k$-linear representation of a locally profinite group for the case $k$ is a local field without the restriction of $\ch(k)$ in \cite{Mih21-2} Theorem 3.17.
+\vs P.\ Schneider and J.\ Teitelbaum extended Schikhof duality to a duality between Banach $k$-linear representations of a profinite group $G$ and compact Hausdorff flat linear topological $O_k[[G]]$-modules for the case where $k$ is a local field with $\ch(k) = 0$, which we call {\it Schneider--Teitelbaum duality}, in \cite{ST02} Theorem 2.3.
+We extended Schikhof duality to dualities of several classes of locally convex spaces in \cite{Mih21-1} Theorem 3.6, Theorem 3.20, and Theorem 3.32, and to a duality of specific symmetric monoidal categories in \cite{Mih21-1} Theorem 2.2 to obtain a duality between Abelian groups and rigid analytic Abelian groups as a non-Archimedean analogue of Pontryagin duality in \cite{Mih21-1} Theorem 3.5 and Theorem 3.16.
+We also extended Schneider--Teitelbaum duality to unitarisable Banach $k$-linear representations of a locally profinite group for the case where $k$ is a local field without the restriction of $\ch(k)$ in \cite{Mih21-2} Theorem 3.17.

 \vs As an analogue of the non-reflexivity of $\ell^1(I,\C)$ and $\ell^1(I,\C)^{\vee} \cong \ell^{\infty}(I,\C)$ for an infinite set $I$, the completion $\rC_0(I,k)$ of $k^{\oplus I}$ with respect to the supremum norm and the $\ell^{\infty}$-space $\rC_0(I,k)^{\vee} \cong \ell^{\infty}(I,k)$ of $I$ over $k$ are not reflexive if $k$ is spherically complete.
 More generally, as an analogue of the non-reflexivity of infinite dimensional vector spaces, when $k$ is spherically complete, a Banach $k$-vector space $V$ is reflexive if and only if $\dim_k V < \infty$ (cf.\ \cite{Roo78} 4.16).